Relations of stories. Are they so necessary? :: ScrumDesk – scrum project management tool

 6. Testable

-In our experience 80-90% of stories could be rewritten into independent stories.
+In our experience, 80-90% of stories could be rewritten into independent stories.
 How to do that?
 I do not have an answer for you.
-It is not easy, it requires an experience, feeling and still see a value in a slice.
+It is not easy, it requires experience, feeling, and still seeing value in a slice.
 But it can be done.

 How to solve dependencies?

 But how to manage dependencies?
 IT IS ABOUT PRIORITY!
-Priority is a driver how to order things in agile, not dependencies.
+Priority is a driver of how to order things in Agile, not dependencies.
 Order stories into releases and sprints.
 This helps you to forget about dependencies.
 It is more important.

-Of course, enterprise backlogs probably require to manage dependencies as well, but it is typically program/product level in which you need to track dependencies of stories on which more teams are working.
-But this requires probably different beast to manage it.
+Of course, enterprise backlogs probably require managing dependencies as well, but it is typically program/product level in which you need to track dependencies of stories on which more teams are working.
+But this requires probably a different beast to manage it.